 Below are some general guidelines to be mindful of when applying for business cards.
 Remember that each credit card issuer has its own requirements that could be more or less stringent than what’s listed below.

 Credit card issuers want to know you can comfortably make monthly payments and ultimately repay what you borrow over time.
-Consequently, they’re interested in how much you earn from both your business and other sources, along with the percentage of that amount that’s currently used to pay other outstanding debt obligations.
+Consequently, they’re interested in how much you earn from both your business and other sources, along with how much you pay for financial obligations.
+In addition, credit card issuers want to know that you have enough of your annual revenue left over after other debt payments before giving you a business credit card.

 Time in Business